OBDS-Training/Help/content/en/docs/connect/introduction.md

 ---
 title: "Introduction"
-description: "This page provides guidance on the use of this documentation."
+description: "Welcome to the MRC WIMM CCB cluster.
+This page provides guidance on the use of this documentation."
-lead: "This page provides guidance on the use of this documentation."
+lead: "Welcome to the MRC WIMM CCB cluster.
+This page provides guidance on the use of this documentation."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false